ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/invalid-obs-val-col-entitled-value.md

 ## When it occurs

-In a pivoted shape cube, observation value columns may not be entitled "Value".
+When building a cube of either shape, observation value columns may not be entitled "Value".

 ## How to fix